top of page

 Professor and Canada Research Chair, University of Guelph, Canada

-Dr. Emma Allen-Vercoe began her career with undergraduate and graduate studies at the Central Veterinary Laboratories and the Centre for Applied and Microbiological Research, UK.
-After completing a postdoctoral position at the University of Calgary, she received a Fellow-to-Faculty Transition award from the Canadian Association of Gastroenterology to study the human microbiota's impact on health.
-Dr. Allen-Vercoe continued this research at the University of Guelph, eventually co-founding NuBiyota to develop "Microbial Ecosystem Therapeutics" for treating gut microbial dysbiosis-related disorders.
+Dr. Emma Allen-Vercoe began her career at the Central Veterinary Laboratories and the Centre for Applied and Microbiological Research in the UK.
+After postdoctoral work at the University of Calgary, she received a Fellow-to-Faculty Transition Award from the Canadian Association of Gastroenterology to study how the human microbiota influences health.
+Now a professor at the University of Guelph, she co-founded NuBiyota to develop Microbial Ecosystem Therapeutics for disorders linked to gut microbial dysbiosis.

 Luciana Campos Paulino, PhD